dragan0107/social-media-app/README.md

 # **Social Media App**

--   Social media app project (Friendbook) in **_MERN_** stack.
+-   Social media app project (Friendbook) in **_MERN_** **_(MongoDB (mongoose), Express, React, Node.js)_** stack.
 This is NOT a tutorial copy but It's totally being made from scratch with the knowledge I'm operating with at the moment, where I try to improve both Front and Back-end skills.
 All the guidance I've had is Google, and taking a look on some examples for design.

 ---